- SUDS Workshop

 Recent interdisciplinary collaborations between physical scientists and data scientists have yielded significant advancements in both fields.
 In order to define, prioritize, and unify our vision for these high-value collaborations across institutions, we invite SUDS leaders across institutions to participate in this first-of-kind workshop.

-• Location: Chen, Broad, and Keck Buildings, California Institute of Technology, Pasadena, CA
+- Location: Keck Center, California Institute of Technology, Pasadena, CA

 If you were invited, please refer to your invitation to register.
 If you were not invited but are still interested in contributing to this workshop, please reach out to us at sudsconf@jpl.nasa.gov, but space is very limited.